Kratom Vs Coffee

 Combining Kratom and Coffee

 There is no universally right or wrong way to combine them.
-Some users take their keto in the morning and save coffee for later in the day.
+Some users take their kratom in the morning and save coffee for later in the day.
 Others prefer to take them together for a powerful energy boost.
 The key is finding what works for your individual chemistry and tolerance.

 What About Caffeine Content?